maciejsachajdak/ASP.NET-Project/README.md

 # Project
 This is a simple net aplication project which implements funcionality for a gym website.
 Our website is transparent and intuitive, making it easy for users to navigate.
 It incorporates essential features and add-ons to provide customers with the best possible experience.
 The site includes all the necessary functionalities and extras to ensure optimal user satisfaction.
+All user data is validated and stored in a database connected to the entire application.
 ## Main Technologies:
 *  ASP.NET framework
 *  Entity Framework